 In this tutorial, we will show you how to install and configure Google Play Music Desktop Player on Ubuntu 16.04 LTS.
-For those of you who didn’t know, Google Play Music Desktop Player aka GPMDP is an open-source, unofficial Google plays music app for Linux desktop released under MIT license, also available for Mac OS X and Windows.
-It’s made by a university student in Melbourne, Australia.
+For those of you who didn’t know, Google Play Music Desktop Player aka GPMDP is an open-source, unofficial Google plays music app for Linux desktops released under an MIT license, also available for Mac OS X and Windows.
+It was made by a university student in Melbourne, Australia.